Enveritas claims are built on a core foundation of traceability, sustainability assessment, and responsible business practices.

 Additional claims are available for companies that go further by meeting enhanced traceability requirements, actively addressing critical social and environmental issues in their supply chains, and, at the highest level, supporting regenerative agricultural practices that improve long-term farm and ecosystem health.

-Each claim builds on the requirements before it: Responsible Sourcing establishes the baseline, Enveritas Green adds enhanced claim requirements, Regenerative Agriculture adds regenerative criteria.
+Each claim builds on the requirements before it: Responsible Sourcing establishes the baseline, Enveritas Green adds enhanced claim requirements, Enveritas Regenerative adds regenerative criteria.

 |---|---|---|---|